Conditions of Residency for MRS Accommodation sites

 d) verbal abuse against another resident, visitor/guest or staff member;

-f) discrimination or vilification based upon a person's race, culture/religion, gender, sexual identity or other personal attribute;
+f) discrimination or vilification based upon a person's race, national, linguistic or ethnic origin, culture/religion, gender, sexual identity, disability, political opinion or activity or other personal attribute;

-h) excessive noise or noise that unreasonably or negatively impacts on those around you and/or in an MRS accommodation complex (hall, flats, houses, communal and surrounding areas) irrespective of the time of day or night;
+h) excessive noise or noise that unreasonably or negatively impacts on any resident and/or in an MRS accommodation complex (hall, flats, houses, communal and surrounding areas) irrespective of the time of day or night;

 i) intentional, reckless or negligent damage to Monash University and/or MRS property and/or the property belonging to another resident and/or belonging to a visitor/guest of another resident or any other person;